AshishNevan/findatateam3/README.md

 ## Project Scope

-- Automated extraction of financial data from SEC EDGAR database
+- Automated scraping of financial statement data from SEC website for any year and quarter
 - Transformation of raw JSON financial reports into structured, queryable data
 - Data quality validation and error handling
 - Storage in Snowflake data warehouse for analytical processing